 29. Oyster Mushrooms

-Oyster Mushrooms are a type of fungus found in many different parts of the world.
-Oysters belong to the phylum Basidiomycota, which means "club fungi."
+Oyster Mushrooms are found in many different parts of the world.
+They belong to the phylum Basidiomycota, which means "club fungi."
 They have long, thin stems topped with fan-shaped caps, and like to grow on dead trees and logs.
-You can also buy oyster mushroom spawn to grow them yourself on wood chips or plugs (small pieces used for starting plants).
+You can also buy spawns to grow them yourself on wood chips or plugs (small pieces used for starting plants).

 Oyster mushrooms are delicious sauteed with butter and garlic or tempura fried, then served over pasta!